-Affiliated Faculty, NYU Wagner; Professor of Law and Public Policy, NYU School of Law
+Affiliated Faculty, NYU Wagner; Frederick I. and Grace Stokes Professor of Law, NYU School of Law

 Lily Batchelder is Professor of Law and Public Policy at the NYU School of Law and an Affiliated Professor at the NYU Wagner Graduate School of Public Service.